From Survival to Vision:

 Throughlines – A Cause for Solidarity

-Patricia Kwan, Emily Daley & Scott Romney
+Patricia Kwan, Emily Daley, Scott Romney, Patricia Castaneda,

-A Language of Life: Why and How We Can Strengthen Our Analysis, Sharpen Our Tools and Deepen Our Relationships
+A Language of Life: Why and How We Can Strengthen Our Analysis,

 Jane Brenneman & Charles Thomas